stastnypremysl/lsql-csv/README.md

 Example:

     /etc/passwd -d:

+Currently, CHARs, which are also quotes in Lsql, are not supported.

 ### If block
 This block always begins with if.
-The statement uses classical awk logic.
-You can use keywords >, <, <=, >=, ==, ||, &&, +, -, \*, /, div, mod,...
-You must also quote all string, or they can be behaved as numbers.

-There are also new nonstandard keywords:
-* `A in B` - means that A is substring of B
-* `A.X =>= B.Y` - means that `A` is left outer joined on `B` with condition `A.X == B.Y` - *It can't be negated.
-Not supported yet.*
+They accept arithmetic expression, which should be convertable to bool - either string "false"/"true", int (0 false, anything else true) or bool.

+Filtering is done before the aggregation.

-You can imagine if statement as where clausule in SQL.
+You can imagine if statement as where clause in SQL.

 ### By block
-This statement always begins with `by` and the rest of statement follows the same syntax as Select block.
+This statement always begins with `by` and the rest of the block is select expression.
 There can be only one By block in the whole command.

-You can imagine by block as the group by clausule in SQL.
+You can imagine by block as the group by clause in SQL.

-### Sort
+### Sort block
 This block can be at the end of the command.
-It begins with `sort` keyword and the rest is almost the same as the select block.
+It begins with `sort` keyword and the rest is select expression.

+You can imagine by sort as the order by clause in SQL.